 If you are nodding “yes” to all 3, trauma may be impacting you.
 Seeking therapy with a trauma-informed therapist is a great next step for you.

-Oh, I am definitely suffering from trauma; does this mean I have PTSD?
+Oh, I am definitely suffering from trauma…Do I have PTSD?

 The only way to confirm a diagnosis is to talk directly with a trained mental health professional.

 PTSD (Post Traumatic Stress Disorder) is a type of trauma disorder, but it is not the only one.
 All trauma disorders change our typical thoughts and behaviors to prevent a dangerous thing from the past from happening again.

 People with PTSD can experience the past so intensely that it feels like it is happening again in the present (e.g., flashbacks, nightmares).
 But there are other symptoms too, like sleep issues, irritability around loved ones, difficulty concentrating, obsessing about the past, and negative thoughts about self and others.

 These symptoms can cause a big problem for daily life, with or without the official PTSD diagnosis.
 Your trauma might show up as depression, or panic attacks, so you really want to speak with an expert to help you sort out the details.